Overview

 5. Publishing Pitch Deck

 Another Living document created as one of our initial project artifacts.
-The publishing deck is used, at the moment, as a representation of our team
+The publishing deck is used, at the moment, as a representation of our team and our project in professional settings outside of the studio.

 • Communication is key: With a team of ~20 devs communication was never easy.
 As head of the design team the crunch was even greater due to the impact of our decisions and work across every team.
 Minor miscommunications almost always resulted in major blockage and often backtracking.
 To address this we distributed ownership of our living documents to ensure continuous upkeep, embedded design members in each team for easy clarification, continuously refined non-living documents, and addressed overall communication weekly at our design meetings.
 Although results weren't perfect we were able to intercept and course correct most major miscommunications in a timely and effective manor.